Rasterex-Software/rasterex-docs-main/docs/introduction/Developer-Guide/openFile.md

   - `fileurlobj.cacheid`: **string** — A string containing a unique name to use for the cache entry or null.
   - `fileurlobj.displayname`: **string** — A string that is used as the document file name or null.

+### Cache ID
+Using a cache id will make sure that the back-end will store the content in a known location.
+This will speed up the loading of files, when loading these files at a later stage.
+It will also make sure that annotations saved to the server can be found when opening files using an URL.

 ### Returns

 - **NA** — This method does not return a value.